After you launch a Deployment to cloud, you get a task to upload RDS license number.

 Google has certain policies in place for bringing MS licenses to their cloud.
 All applications for Microsoft Server that you need to migrate to Google Cloud by the License Mobility through Software Assurance program must be covered with active Software Assurance (SA).
 You need to make sure your Microsoft license is valid and Google allows it to be used on their servers.
 Details are available here.

-There are several types of Microsoft licenses that would work for terminal servers, the most common one is SPLA (Service Provider License Agreement).
+There are several types ways for you to get Microsoft licenses that would work for terminal servers, the most common one is SPLA (Service Provider License Agreement).
 You can become a SPLA provider and the software usage is then reported on monthly basis with no commitment.
 You only pay for the number of licenses that are actually being utilized.

-There are also other types of licenses that can be used and the only limit here would be what Google allows on their servers.
+Below are the other methods of getting licenses that can be used and the only limit here would be what Google allows on their servers.
 The types of license programs include:

 - License Pack (Retail) - this is a license purchased in present quantities through a retail store of other reseller.
 The package may be labeled “Microsoft Windows Client License Pack”.